TTitcombe/mantid/docs/source/release/v4.0.0/indirect_inelastic.rst

   fixed.
 - A bug causing the preview plot in Elwin not to update when changing the selected workspace has been fixed.
+- Fixed an issue on FQFit where a workspace with only one data point could be loaded.

 Data Corrections Interface